Where is Muktinath Located? location, History, And Significance

 • Tibetan Influence: Tibetan culture is prevalent in the area.
 Locals use Tibetan words and follow the Buddhist way of life.
 Prayer flags, prayer wheels, and monasteries can be found around.

-• Festivals: Muktinath holds special significance during Tihar (the festival of light in Nepal) and Dashain (the most significant Hindu festival of Nepal) when pilgrims and locals visit to offer their respects.
+• Festivals: Muktinath holds special significance during Tihar (the festival of lights in Nepal) and Dashain (the most significant Hindu festival in Nepal), when pilgrims and locals visit to offer their respects.
 Buddhist festivals, such as Lhosar (the Tibetan New Year), involve intricate prayers and dances.

-• Travelers and Rituals: Bathing under the 108 water spouts is considered to purify your soul, and both Hindus and Buddhists visit Muktinath to carry out rituals.
+• Travelers and Rituals: Bathing under the 108 water spouts is believed to purify the soul, and both Hindus and Buddhists visit Muktinath to perform rituals.

 Packing Tips for Muktinath Trek